-As a licensed health care professional, the dental hygienist is an integral member of the dental team.
-Registered dental hygienists provide a range of preventive, educational and therapeutic services to clients, some of which include cleaning teeth, educating clients about their oral health, taking and developing x-rays, placing dental sealants, administering local anesthetics, and more.
-Dental hygienists manage client treatment and information while ensuring confidentiality and compliance with ethical and professional responsibilities.
+As a licensed health care professional, the dental hygienist becomes an integral part of the patient care team.
+The range of services may include providing preventive dental care, including educating patients about oral health, cleaning teeth, taking dental x-rays, placing dental sealants, providing fluoride treatments, administering local anesthetics, and more.
+Most of all, hygienists manage patient treatment and information while ensuring confidentiality and compliance with ethical responsibilities.

-The curriculum for NCC’s two-year program includes a combination of biology, general education and dental hygiene courses, integrated with direct client care at the on-site dental hygiene clinic at NCC’s Fowler Family Southside Center.
-The program prepares graduates to be competent oral health care providers with opportunities to be employed in dental practices and in a variety of public health settings.
+The curriculum for NCC's two-year program includes a combination of sciences, lectures, labs and direct involvement with patient care at the on-site dental hygiene clinic.
+The program prepares graduates to be competent oral health clinicians with the ability to develop effective oral health programs that can be utilized in practices, schools, private businesses, and a variety of private and public settings in the community.

 NCC's dental hygiene program is among the most respected and competitive in Pennsylvania, and is accredited by the Commission on Dental Accreditation.

 Take the Next Step

 Your Career in Dental Hygiene

 Graduates with an associate's degree in dental hygiene are qualified to work as dental hygienists.
 Dental hygienists are responsible for a variety of tasks in dental practices, including collecting patients' health information, performing teeth cleanings, and taking x-rays.
 Dental hygienists must be licensed in order to practice.